RJPenic/rna-ss/tutorials/rasp-01-ss_data.md

 The structural information in the _BPSeq_ format is denoted in three columns:
 - The first column contains the sequence position, starting at one.
 - The second column contains the base in one-letter notation.
-- The third column contains the pairing partner of the base if the base is paired.
+- The third column contains the sequence index/position of the pairing partner of the base if the base is paired.
 If the base is unpaired, the third column is zero.

 Additionally, _BPSeq_ files often contain comments prefixed with the '_#_' symbol.
 These are usually present at the beginning of the file and can be ignored.